duck4i/sloppy-chat/README.md

 The server comes with the UI to trigger routes for basic admin operations like user removal and banning.

+All users have `slop-` prefix names until authenticated via OAuth.

 # Admin authentication

 Server API that requires admin permissions simply requests user key (pass) as set by `CHAT_ADMIN_KEY` variable.